anshulgera17/devOps/Docker_Learning.md

 - LABEL
 - MAINTAINER
 - ENTRYPOINT

-#### what is port forwarding ?
+## what is port forwarding
-#### Answer:

 - sending server request to container port is port forwarding we can achieve by `docker container run -itd --name nginx -p 8080:80 nginx` p option
 - port forwarding or port mapping is an application of network address translation that redirects a communication request from one address and port number combination to another while the packets are traversing a network gateway, such as a router or firewall

-#### Docker installation in ec2 ubuntu instance
+## Docker installation in ec2 ubuntu instance

 - Go to this link and run commands:-
 - `https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository`